SebastianAbarca/VideoGameSalesDashboard/README.md

 This project visualizes global video game sales data using Tableau.
 It provides insights into trends across genres, regions, platforms, and more.

 ## 📁 Repository Structure

-video-game-sales-dashboard/
+- `cleaned_data.csv`
-├── cleaned_data.csv # Final cleaned dataset used in Tableau
+  Final cleaned dataset used in Tableau.

+- `MyFirstBook.twbx`
-├── MyFirstBook.twbx # Tableau packaged workbook
+  Tableau packaged workbook.

-├── screenshots/
+- `screenshots/`
+  Folder containing images related to the project.
-│ └── dashboard_overview.png # Preview image of the main dashboard
+  - `dashboard_overview.png` — Preview image of the main dashboard.

+- `README.md`
-├── README.md # Project overview
+  Project overview and documentation.

 ## 📊 Dashboard Overview